 First of Westjet’s now-retired 767s heads off to Florida for conversion into a cargo aircraft.

-Update Aug.
-20: This story has been updated to note the departure of the first retired Westjet 767 from Calgary.
+Update Jan.
+5: This story has been updated to confirm Amazon’s purchase of the former Westjet aircraft.

-In the midst of the COVID-19 pandemic, Canada’s Westjet has donated 115 galley carts from its older 767 aircraft to an Alberta hospital, signalling an end to the type’s service in Westjet colours.
+In the midst of the COVID-19 pandemic, Canada’s Westjet donated 115 galley carts from its older 767 aircraft to an Alberta hospital.
+The move signalled an end to the type’s service in Westjet colours.

 The carts are intended to be used to hold medical supplies in isolation rooms at a temporary pandemic facility in Calgary.
 The airline says the carts will help keep areas fully contained and reduce the risk of cross-contamination between different areas in the hospital.